AdaCore/spark2014/docs/lrm/source/subprograms.rst

    there is no way to read or otherwise depend on the underlying tag of an **out** mode formal parameter of a tagged type.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 LR discriminants, array bounds and tags of out formal parameters and output globals, are part of the input set

 #.
 The *output set* of a subprogram is the set of formal parameters of the
    subprogram of mode **in out** and **out** along with the entities denoted by ``global_items`` of the Global aspect of the subprogram with a